-Mortgage foreclosure defense is a many faceted approach to saving your house from foreclosure.
+Mortgage foreclosure defense is a many-faceted approach to saving your house from foreclosure.
 Foreclosure most often is instituted when a lender, typically a bank or other financial institution or a mortgage servicer starts legal proceedings to take away the ownership of your home.
 Foreclosure can also be tax lien foreclosure.
-A tax lien foreclosure is instituted when your property municipality or other municipality impose taxes that are not paid.
+A tax lien foreclosure is instituted when your property municipality or other municipality imposes taxes that are not paid.
 The Township will sell a certificate for taxes that are unpaid with an interest rate of up to 18% to whoever is willing to purchase it.
-The other types of Foreclosure are instituted by either homeowners associations (HOAs for short) condominium Board’s or cooperative boards.
+The other types of Foreclosure are instituted by either homeowner's associations (HOAs for short) condominium Board’s or cooperative boards.

 The other leading cause of bankruptcy is when people who were victims of the economy lose their high-paying jobs or other types of employment and can no longer pay their bills leading to a downward spiral.

 Another problem faced by many people is overwhelming student loan debt.
 Many people who have six-figure incomes often have done so through obtaining advanced degrees, which resulted in student loan debt that can be as much as 2 or 3 times their annual income.